The best Doro phones

 See the table below for our pick of the best Doro phones for a range of budgets.

 Pricing, recommendations and test scores correct as of February 2018.

 Should I get a Doro phone, or a normal smartphone?

 If you’re unsure, the best thing to do would be to go into a shop and ask to have a go using a Doro and a cheap smartphone (or try a friend's, if you know someone with one).
-Try out some of the functions that you’d use most often, such as finding numbers in the phonebook, writing text messages, and browsing the internet.
+Try out some of the functions you’d use most often, such as finding numbers in the phonebook, writing texts and browsing the internet.
 If you think that Doro's approach makes things easier, then it’s quite likely the brand for you.